-Rintala and Manuel have a zeal not only for skiing but safety, starting the day with a short safety briefing followed by an exercise in locating a buried beacon with Trackers, a transceiver worn by each participant that aids in locating buried objects in the unlikely event of an avalanche.
+Rintala and Manuel have a zeal not only for skiing but safety, starting the day with a short safety briefing followed by an exercise in locating a buried beacon, a transceiver worn by each participant that aids in locating buried objects in the unlikely event of an avalanche.
 The settled conditions we were skiing in made the avalanche danger quite low, but Rintala and Manuel view a day in the backcountry as an ideal time to begin educating clients about good safety practices, so concepts like not resting in the trough of a potentially avalanche-prone gully become second nature.
 They know that once people get a taste for the backcountry they will be more likely to venture out on their own, so they take their educator role seriously to establish good habits in their clients.
 Wide spacing between skiers, skiing from zone of safety to zone of safety, and crossing slopes one at a time become the norm after a day of backcountry skiing with Pacific Crest Snowcats.

 At the beginning of each run one guide was stationed at the bottom, radioing intelligence to the guide at the top.
 They consistently gave us a rundown of the lay of the land, describing the angle of the slope, expected snow conditions and any prominent terrain features they were aware of.
 They gave specific instructions, such as, “Stay to the right of the trees and do NOT cross the road at the bottom.”
 Our track record on the first two runs left some room for improvement as first one snowboarder, and then another seemingly did the opposite and turned left instead of right, or crossed the road, causing one of them to miss a run while a guide helped him reconnoiter and both to accept some good-natured ribbing, but didn’t cause any delays for the rest of the group.